Altronix/linq-network/_sources/getting_started/quickstart_cpp.rst.txt

 Process Network IO
 ------------------

 The LinQ Network library performs non-blocking IO inside of your thread.
-To process LinQ Network IO you must call the :ref:`ref_api_c_atx_net_poll` routine from inside of your main loop.  atx_net_poll() will call any callbacks you have provided from the same thread context as your main application.
+To process LinQ Network IO you must call the :ref:`ref_api_c_linq_network_poll` routine from inside of your main loop.  linq_network_poll() will call any callbacks you have provided from the same thread context as your main application.

 .. code-block:: c